floooh/yakc/web/p030_explorecaos.md

 ~~~
 CAOSE ON:   the operating system ROM at address E000 is switched on
-ROMC 0 OFF: both ROM banks at addres C000 are switched off
+ROMC 0 OFF: both ROM banks at address C000 are switched off
-RAM0 ON:    the built-in RAM at address 0000 is switched
+RAM0 ON:    the built-in RAM at address 0000 is switched on
 RAM4 ON:    the built-in RAM at address 4000 is switched on
 RAM8 0 ON:  the first of the 2 RAM banks at address 8000 is switched on
 BILD 0:     the first video memory area (out of 2) is displayed